Los Angeles Department of Water and Power: Board of Water and Power Commissioners

-LADWP is overseen by the five-member Los Angeles Board of Water and Power Commissioners, who are appointed by the Mayor of Los Angeles and confirmed by the Los Angeles City Council for five-year terms.
+LADWP is overseen by the Los Angeles Board of Water and Power Commissioners, which has five-members, who are appointed by the Mayor of Los Angeles and confirmed by the Los Angeles City Council for five-year terms.
 The board sets policy for the Department of Water and Power and votes on utility rates, renewable energy projects, and pension tiers for LADWP employees.

 The Board meets regularly on the second and fourth Tuesday of each month at 10:00 a.m.
-Currently, the Board is observing physical distancing measures in accordance with California Governor Gavin Newsom's order for COVID-19 prevention.
+During the Covid epidemic, the Board observed physical distancing measures in accordance with California Governor Gavin Newsom's order for COVID-19 prevention.

 Regular meeting agendas are available to the public at least 72 hours before the Board meets.
 The agenda for meetings contains a brief general description of the items to be considered.
 The Board may consider an item not on the agenda only in limited circumstances consistent with the Brown Act.

-On May 26, 2023, Cynthia Ruiz, the first Native American to serve on the Los Angeles Board of Water and Power Commissioners was informed by the deputy mayor that she was being removed as a commissioner less than one year into her four-year term, which was confirmed that day by an email from Mayor Karen Bass, whose decision it was.
-George McGraw was sworn in as a commissioner on June 20, replacing Ruiz.
+On May 26, 2023, Commissioner Cynthia Ruiz was informed by the deputy mayor that she was being removed as a commissioner less than one year into her term, which was confirmed that day by an email from Mayor Karen Bass, whose decision it was.
+Ruiz was the first Native American to serve on the Los Angeles Board of Water and Power Commissioners.
+George McGraw was sworn in to replace Ruiz June 20, 2023.